r3leaf-earth/read-netcdf/README.md

 # read-netcdf
-This is a parser for netcdf-files that store climate projection data (long term forecasts) for Europe and historical data for Germany.
-It currently supports reading .nc-files from 4 datasets:
+This is a parser for netcdf-files storing climate data for Europe and Germany.
+It currently supports reading files from 5 datasets (4 are actually netCDF):

-  * **CORDEX** climate models regarding the variable 'tas' (average daily temperature) for Europe
+  * Regional Climate Projections from **CORDEX** climate models regarding the variable 'tas' (average daily temperature) for Europe
-  * a **Heatwaves** and Cold Spells dataset for Europe
+  * a **Heatwaves** and Cold Spells dataset for Europe (climate projections)
-  * a **Temperature Statistics** dataset for Europe
+  * a **Temperature Statistics** dataset for Europe (climate projections)
   * **HOSTRADA**, historical data (until present, still updated) for Germany

-The script 'read_tas.py' reads from a netCDF file which belongs to climate models CORDEX.
-The variable read is the daily mean temperature 2m above the ground level, short 'tas'.
+  * TRY for Germany with a present and future representative year

+The scripts named `read_...` reads from netCDF or other data files, which you have to download from climate data stores.
+See the section on [prerequisites](#Prerequisites) below for datasets from Copernicus Climate Data Store.
+NOTE, that they write to outfiles and usually append to them!
+This is useful for collecting data from monthly datafiles into one outfile containing the data for a whole year.

+Scripts names `plot_...` work with data which have to be prepared beforehand by running the respective `read...`-script.
+NOTE, that plots are evenly spaced on the x-axis rather than reading the x-values.

+Some scripts have further instructions as a header comment within the script.

 The script 'read_heatwaves_or_temperature_stats.py' works with netCDF files from 2 datasets, see header comment in script.
-This README is written for the script 'read_tas.py'.
+This README is written for the script 'read_cordex_tas.py'.

 ## For whom?
 If you are starting to work with .nc-files this is a good starting point for you.